Skip to content

 Hands-on therapies like massage and acupuncture are popular choices for fibromyalgia because they can provide significant, immediate relief from muscle pain and stiffness.
 Research shows moderate evidence for their effectiveness.
 Chiropractic care is another powerful hands-on approach, but it works from a different angle.
 While massage targets muscle tension and acupuncture focuses on energy pathways, chiropractic adjustments address the communication superhighway of your body: the nervous system.
 By correcting misalignments in the spine, especially in the upper neck, we can help restore proper nerve function.
 This can lead to widespread improvements in pain, mobility, and overall well-being, addressing the root cause rather than just the symptoms.

-Chiropractic vs. medication
+Chiropractic Care vs. Pain Medication

 Medication is often one of the first things prescribed for fibromyalgia pain, but it’s not always a perfect solution.
 Many pain-reducing drugs don’t work equally well for everyone and can come with unwanted side effects.
 Chiropractic care offers a natural path to feeling better.
 While it doesn’t cure fibromyalgia, it provides a way to manage pain and improve your body’s function without relying on pharmaceuticals.
 By addressing the underlying structural issues that can contribute to your symptoms, our techniques can help your body heal itself.
 Many patients find that with consistent chiropractic care, they can reduce their dependence on medication and regain a sense of control over their health.